pueraeternuss/dots/README.md

 - **important** if you already have .local/bin path exported, make sure you comment out the export lines in the install script. it's not a big deal, just to avoid duplicate lines in your shell configs.

--backup your .config & .local folders.
+#backup your .config & .local folders.
--clone this repo in your home directory.
+#clone this repo in your home directory.
--make sure you install the fonts and dependencies mentioned above.
+#make sure you install the fonts and dependencies mentioned above.
--run the install script.
+#run the install script.

 ```
 cd dots && ./install

 ```
--reload your session.
+#reload your session.

 -**Keybind** ~ windowsKey+x to spawn terminal. use it to find the rest of the keybindings in .config/sway/config